jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 ## Learning diary

-* You will describe each weeks' topic from your viewpoint
+You will describe each weeks' topic from your viewpoint

-*
+* Applied vs. list-like: synthesize course content further
+* Reflective: describe how course content relates to your knowledge
+* Extending and generalizing: build on what you learned and point to future directions
+* Completeness and validity: cover the core topics and get the facts straight

 ---